cap-js/docs/guides/messaging/index.md

 ![async.drawio](assets/async.drawio.svg){.adapt}

-::: tip
+::: tip Event Listeners vs Interceptors
-**Event Listeners vs Interceptors** — requests are handled the same ways as events, with one major difference: While `on` handlers for events are *listeners* (all are called), handlers for synchronous requests are *interceptors* (only the topmost is called by the framework).
+Requests are handled the same ways as events, with one major difference: While `on` handlers for events are *listeners* (all are called), handlers for synchronous requests are *interceptors* (only the topmost is called by the framework).
 An interceptor then decides whether to pass down control to `next` handlers or not.
 :::

 ### Asynchronous & Synchronous APIs